haswell4u/android-D2D-DistanceMeasurement/README.md

 See below for other detailed settings.

-**Options**
+***Options***
-- General
+- **General**
-  - Your ID: this ID will be used to identify the device.
+  - `Your ID` - this ID will be used to identify the device.
-  - Device Removal Time (ms): if the discovered device is not updated for the set time, the device is removed from the list.
+  - `Device Removal Time (ms)`: if the discovered device is not updated for the set time, the device is removed from the list.
-- Measurement Methods
+- **Measurement Methods**
-  - Use WiFi Aware: enables WiFi Aware.
+  - `Use WiFi Aware` - enables WiFi Aware.
 When WiFi Aware is used alone, only the existence of the discovered device is continuously checked.
-  - Use WiFi RTT: enables WiFi RTT.
+  - `Use WiFi RTT` - enables WiFi RTT.
 This module is only active when WiFi aware is enabled.
-  - Use BLE: enables BLE.
+  - `Use BLE` - enables BLE.
-- Wifi Aware
+- **Wifi Aware**
-  - Refresh Interval: periodically checks for the existence of the discovered device at a set time interval.
+  - `Refresh Interval` - periodically checks for the existence of the discovered device at a set time interval.
-- Wifi RTT
+- **Wifi RTT**
-  - Measurement Interval: sets the distance measurement interval.
+  - `Measurement Interval` - sets the distance measurement interval.
 Do not set the time interval too short.
-- Logging
+- **Logging**
-  - Write Events to File: records all generated events in a file.
+  - `Write Events to File` - records all generated events in a file.
 Default file name is [current_time.txt] and location is /Android/data/com.example.distancemeasurement/files/Documents/Events/[current_time.txt].
-  - Use Specific File Names: You can set a specific file name.
+  - `Use Specific File Names` - You can set a specific file name.
-  - File Name: You don't need to specify a file extension such as ".txt".
+  - `File Name`: You don't need to specify a file extension such as ".txt".
 The default name is "SNQz4YoYRL.txt".

 # To Do